Best Practices For Salesforce Integration with Third Party Applications

 In general, there are three common categories of components of your existing apps or system that you can integrate with Salesforce.
 These are:

-1. Business Logic Integration
+Business Logic Integration

-This is a complex component that greatly defines your business’s core.
+That is a complex component that greatly defines your business’s core.
 Such a form of integration will help you create all-around business solutions that will combine different back-end systems and apps.

-2. Data Integration
+Data Integration

-If you must establish a perfect synchronization between data from different systems, then the data integration type will work well.
+If you must establish perfect synchronization between data from different systems, then the data integration type will work well.
 With this, you will witness a real-time data-sharing experience.

-3. User Interface Integration
+User Interface Integration

 You can opt for user interface integration if you want to provide your users or customers with a customized experience.
 With Salesforce, you can get the tools required to accomplish your business goals if the users utilize different applications in various languages.